 - Serve warm...and watch them disappear!

-The key to making totchos quick and easy is to prep ingredients a day (or two) ahead of the event.
+The key to making totchos quick and easy is to prep the topping ingredients a day (or two) ahead of the event.
 Refrigerate each ingredient individually in small airtight storage containers.
 I stack mine on a baking sheet or in a plastic bin for convenient transfer and to not forget any ingredients when I’m making nachos.
 Here's my prep list:

 1-2 days ahead: